-- In children AVN is known as Legg-Calve' Perthes disease: it typically presents in children ages 2-11 years old with a peak incidence of 4-8 years of age.
+- In children AVN is known as Legg-Calve' Perthes disease - will present with persistent pain and a limp.
+Ages 2-11 years old with a peak incidence of 4-8 years of age.

-MRI is the study of choice for early detection.
+MRI is the study of choice for early detection - order when radiographs negative and osteonecrosis still suspected.

 Treatment may be conservative or may eventually need joint replacement